kgateway-dev/kgateway/docs/content/guides/gloo_federation/multicluster_rbac.md

       - '*'
 ```

 The `gloo-fed` MultiClusterRoleBinding associates the MultiClusterRole with the `gloo-fed` service account.
-Without the binding, the gloo-fed pod wouldn't be able to make changes to the Gloo Federation installation.
+Without the binding, the gloo-fed pod wouldn't be able to update the status of Gloo Federation API objects.

 ```yaml
 spec: